eclipse-archived/kiso/docs/website/content/4. Contribution guide/c_coding_guidelines.md

 3. The private header(s) of the module itself in "..."

 4. System headers in <...> (You should avoid directly including standard headers.
-But include KISO_Basics.h instead)
+But include Kiso_Basics.h instead)

 5. Headers of other components and packages in "..."